 This instruction manual reflects the condition of the machine as at the time the machine was marketed and sold; it cannot be considered inadequate solely because it has been subsequently updated based on newly acquired knowledge.
-BETA MAX reserves the right to upgrade its products and manuals, in line with its policy to continuously improve product quality, with no obligation of upgrading previous productions and manuals, with the exception of particular cases.
+BETA MAX reserves the right to upgrade its products and manuals, in line with its policy to continuously improve product quality, with no obligation of upgrading previous productions and manuals, except in particular cases.